VS

 Beyond pure performance, interior space and usability matter most in daily life.
 This is where you see which car is more practical and versatile.

-In terms of boot space, the BMW X7 offers distinct more room – 750 L compared to 555 L. That’s a difference of about 195 L.
+Looking at boot space, the BMW X7 offers markedly more boot space – 750 L compared to 555 L. That’s a difference of about 195 L.

-When it comes to payload, Rolls-Royce Cullinan hardly perceptible takes the win – 840 kg compared to 760 kg.
+When it comes to payload, the Rolls-Royce Cullinan carries only slightly more – 840 kg compared to 760 kg.
 That’s a difference of about 80 kg.

 X7